Architects in Singapore you need to know

 With 40 years of practice spanning island-defining projects (Changi Terminal 4) and commercial icons (One Raffles Place, Tower 2) through to healthcare projects (St Joseph Home, below) and a swathe of MRT station (no less than 10 of the new Thomson-East Coast line), SAA Architects are among the most prolific home-grown firms in Singapore.

-The team at Aedas has worked alongside some of the world’s top names in architecture, on some of Singapore’s most recognisable icons – think MBS with Moshe Safdie and South Beach, above, with Foster + Partners.
+The team at Aedas has worked alongside some of the world’s top names in architecture, on some of Singapore’s most recognisable icons – think MBS with Moshe Safdie and South Beach Residences with Foster + Partners.
 Not to mention their solo projects, from the Raffles hotel redevelopment and more than 40 MRT stations (including Bencoolen, one of our favourites) to the show-stopping STAR mall / theatre with its explosion of facades.
-On the residential front, Aedas is behind the sublime clean lines of 8 Napier Condominium in Tanglin, below, plus a host of developments in Hong Kong, China and beyond.
+On the residential front, Aedas is behind the sublime clean lines of 8 Napier Condominium in Tanglin, above, plus a host of developments in Hong Kong, China and beyond.

 Are we missing someone unmissable?
-Get in touch and we’ll update the feature.
+Get in touch.

 Where to now?